 It’s a good idea to avoid riding a bicycle at times when drunk drivers are more likely to be on the road, such as late at night, during holidays, and at various times in college towns.

 Drivers aren’t the only individuals who are guilty of operating a transportation vehicle under the influence – because of the lack of engine, many bicyclists don’t see much harm in biking home after a night on the town.
 Unfortunately, bicyclists may encounter cars and other hazards while on the road and being less than oneself is a very dangerous condition to be in when it may be necessary to act defensively or cautiously.
 The best thing to do is to not drink and bike and to avoid times and areas where drunk individuals may be behind the wheel.

 Our accident lawyers in Sacramento have the resources and experience to provide legal advice to avoid car accidents as a bicyclist, but can also provide the legal actions to get you the compensation you deserve if you have been injured.
-Call The Weinberger Law Firm at (916) 357-6767 or send us an email using the contact form on this page.
+Call The Weinberger Law Firm at (916) 357-6789 or send us an email using the contact form on this page.